BOTOX® For Overactive Bladder

 What Is Botox®?

 Botox® isn’t just for wrinkles—it’s also a proven treatment for overactive bladder (OAB).
-If you’ve been struggling with leaking, strong sudden urges to go, or going too often—even after trying pills—Botox® for overactive bladder may help.
+If you’ve been struggling with leaking, strong sudden urges to go, or going too often—even after trying pills—Botox® for urinary incontinence may help.

 Botox® is a prescription medicine injected into the bladder muscle.
 It helps calm the nerves that cause OAB symptoms so your bladder doesn’t squeeze when it shouldn’t.